Sonetel/sonetel-python/README.md

 ## Help

-For help with the Sonetel API, have a look at the <a href="https://docs.sonetel.com">API documentation</a>.
+For help with the Sonetel API, have a look at the [API documentation](https://docs.sonetel.com)</a>.

 If you have an issue with the module, please [report an issue](https://github.com/Sonetel/sonetel-python/issues/issues) on GitHub.